The average hourly pay for a Floral Manager is $14.91.

 What Do Floral Managers Do?

 Floral managers oversee the floral department within their organization, ensuring all company standards are observed.
 They must make sure that any floral merchandise on display meets company standards related to presentation, safety, cleanliness, and sales suggestions.
 They also ensure their department is well-stocked, ordering and processing any botanical or floral items indicated by their department's work plan to maximize sales and profits.
-Additionally, floral managers oversee all staff within the floral department, providing guidance, training, and discipline as necessary; they also generally participate in the hiring process for their department.
+Additionally, floral managers oversee all staff with…Read more

 Floral Manager Tasks

-Create unique “one-off” pieces for demos, weddings and other special events.
+- Create unique one-off pieces for demos, weddings, and other special events.

-Possess strong floral and décor design aesthetic.
+- Possess strong floral and decor design aesthetic.

-Responsible for the direction and development of the entire floral design team
+- Responsible for the direction and development of the entire floral design team.